 SECTION 5.5.
 Standstill.
-Within six (6) months from the execution date of this Agreement, neither SPIL or any of its Affiliates nor the Representatives of SPIL or such Affiliates shall, unless specifically requested in writing in advance by ChipMOS Bermuda, (and SPIL and each of its Affiliates, and the Representatives of SPIL, or such Affiliates shall not join or form a group within the meaning of Section 13(d)(3) of the Exchange Act, to act in concert or participate with or encourage other persons to), directly or indirectly (i) acquire or agree, offer, seek, bid for or propose to acquire beneficial ownership, whether by purchase, merger, consolidation, tender or exchange offer, through the acquisition or control of another person, by joining a partnership, syndicate or other group or otherwise, of (x) ChipMOS Bermuda or any of its Affiliates or any of their respective assets or businesses, (y) any securities issued by ChipMOS Bermuda or any of its Affiliates or (z) any rights or options to acquire such ownership, (ii) engage or otherwise participate in any solicitation of proxies with respect to any securities issued by ChipMOS Bermuda or any of its Affiliates, (iii) otherwise seek or propose to influence, advise, change or control the board of directors, management or policies of ChipMOS Bermuda or any of its Affiliates, (iv) make any public disclosure or take any actions that could require ChipMOS Bermuda to make a public disclosure regarding any of the types of matters referred to in (i), (ii) or (iii) above, or (v) seek to influence, advise or direct the vote of any holder of voting securities of ChipMOS Bermuda or its Affiliates or making a request to amend or waive this provision or any other provision of this Section 5.5.
-In addition, if during the six-month period referred to above, any third party approaches the receiving party concerning its or their participation in any of the types of matters referred to in clause (i), (ii) or (iii) above, the receiving party shall promptly inform ChipMOS Bermuda
+Within six (6) months from the execution date of this Agreement, neither SPIL or any of its Affiliates nor the Representatives of SPIL or such Affiliates shall, unless specifically requested in writing in advance by ChipMOS Bermuda, (and SPIL and each of its Affiliates, and the Representatives of SPIL, or such Affiliates shall not join or form a group within the meaning of Section 13(d)(3) of the Exchange Act, to act in concert or participate with or encourage other persons to), directly or indirectly (i) acquire or agree, offer, seek, bid for or propose to acquire beneficial ownership, whether by purchase, merger, consolidation, tender or exchange offer, through the acquisition or control of another person, by joining a partnership, syndicate or other group or otherwise, of (x) ChipMOS Bermuda or any of its Affiliates or any of their respective assets or businesses, (y) any securities issued by ChipMOS Bermuda or any of its Affiliates, (iii) otherwise seek or propose to influence, advise, change or control the board of directors, management or policies of ChipMOS Bermuda or any of its Affiliates, (iv) make any public disclosure or take any actions that could require ChipMOS Bermuda to make a public disclosure regarding any of the types of matters referred to in (i), (ii) or (iii) above, or (v) seek to influence, advise or direct the vote of any holder of voting securities of ChipMOS Bermuda or its Affiliates or making a request to amend or waive this provision or any other provision of this Section 5.5.
+In addition, if during the six-month period referred to above, any third party approaches the receiving party concerning its or their participation in any of the types of matters referred to in clause (i), (ii) or (iii) above, the receiving party shall promptly inform ChipMOS Bermuda of the nature of such contact and the parties thereto.

-- SECTION 5.6.
+SECTION 5.6.
 Further Assurance.
 Each of the parties shall execute such documents and other papers and take such further actions as may be reasonably required or desirable to carry out the provisions hereof and the transactions contemplated hereby.
-Each such party shall use its reasonable efforts to fulfill or obtain the fulfillment of the conditions to the Closing as promptly as practicable. - SECTION 5.7.
+Each such party shall use its reasonable efforts to fulfill or obtain the fulfillment of the conditions to the Closing as promptly as practicable.

+SECTION 5.7.
 SPIL's Endorsement.
-SPIL shall not endorse the share certificates representing any Target Shares unless ChipMOS Bermuda has transferred the ownership of any or all of the Target Shares in accordance with Sections 2.2 to 2.5. - SECTION 5.8.
+SPIL shall not endorse the share certificates representing any Target Shares unless ChipMOS Bermuda has transferred the ownership of any or all of the Target Shares in accordance with Sections 2.2 to 2.5.

+SECTION 5.8.
 Securities Transaction Tax.
 SPIL shall pay the securities transaction tax by the next day of each of the Closing Dates with the competent authorities for the transfer of the Target Shares and shall deliver the receipt hereof to ChipMOS Bermuda within two (2) Business Day.